Silicone Rubber Keypad Design Guide

 • Button Press

 A standard silicone rubber keypad should have a hardness of “60 Shore A“, the same as a pencil eraser.
-At this hardness, keypads should withstand a minim of 1 million button presses (strokes).
+At this hardness, keypads should withstand a minimum of 1 million button presses (strokes).

 Conclusion

 Silicone rubber keypads are incredibly versatile.
 They can be deployed in almost any environment and customized to specific applications.
-Be mindful of your dimension and button spacing for the best results.
+Be mindful of your dimensions and button spacing for the best results.

-We hope you will use the information from this silicone rubber keypad design guide when designing your rubber keypads.
+We hope you will use the information from this silicone rubber keypad design guide when designing your silicone rubber keypad.
 For high-quality silicone rubber manufacturing, we recommend you check out Hongju Silicone.

 Get Instant Quote Now!